BakhadyrovF/easy-filter/README.md

 }
 ```

-All parameters that are responsible for filtering must be in the **filters** array:
+All parameters that are responsible for filtering must be in query:
 ```
-example.com/articles?filters[title]=some-title
+example.com/articles?title=some-title
 ```
 > If your parameter is in snake case, you don't need to create a method with the same case,
 because it doesn't match [php standards](https://www.php-fig.org/psr/psr-12/#44-methods-and-functions).